psevestre/openid-fapi/Financial_API_WD_002.md

 The Authorization Server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1: Read Only API Security Profile.

-In addition, the Authorization server
+In addition, the Authorization server, for the write operation,

-*
+* shall require the request parameters to be passed as JWTs as in clause 16 of [OIDC]; and
+* shall support [OAUTB] and only issue token bound refresh tokens as in [OAUTB] for write operations;

 #### 5.2.3 Public Client